 One of the most anticipated Netflix Originals is Season 2 of #StrangerThings.
 The nostalgic science fiction show will arrive Halloween 2017.

-You can always guarantee your June binge-watching cravings will be satisfied with Orange is the New Black, which has been renewed right up until Season 7.
+You can always guarantee your June binge-watching needs will be satisfied by Orange is the New Black, which has been renewed right up until Season 7.
 According to Danielle Brooks who plays Tasty, Season 5 will be set over the course of three days, and will be "very intense."

 Unbreakable Kimmy Schmidt (Season 3) - May 19, 2017